 It was decided—we’re going to Burning Man.

 At this point, I start doing my research more in-depth.
 Now, I thought I had a pretty good idea.
 I've read about the 10 principles.
 I've listened to friends who have gone for years.
-At the last NomadCruise I kept bugging a fellow cruiser to organize a Burning Man meetup so I could ask all my questions (thanks G, much appreciated).
+At the last NomadCruise I begged a fellow cruiser to organize a Burning Man meetup so I could ask all my questions (thanks G, much appreciated).
 "It shows you what society could be, it's like an alternate universe", they said.

 Not that I needed more convincing, but consider me sold.

 The thing is, listening to a story without internalizing the practical aspects, is just that—a story.
 You hear someone talking about how she climbed K2, and you're like, "cool, dude", until you have to start packing for the expedition yourself and realize what the fuck you've gotten yourself into.

 Now, let me stop here to tell you how much of a camper I am.